 Upon reaching Crater Lake I finally decided to go stoveless.
 My stove, pot, windscreen, and fuel were all subtracted from my pack; this not only lightened my base weight, but it freed up valuable space in my pack as well.

 Cooking on the trail became an incredibly tedious task for me that I would avoid when possible.
 The last thing I wanted to do after hiking until dark was spend half an hour preparing myself a meal when the alternative was chowing down on cheese-filled tortillas in my tent (cheese and torts became the staple of my diet following my decision to go stoveless).

 Oregon presented a huge mental challenge for me (which was fitting since physically the trail was quite manageable).

-At numerous points during my time in Oregon I was convinced that I was going to get off trail.
+At many points during my time in Oregon I was convinced that I was going to get off the trail.
 I cannot pinpoint a reason as to why my attitude turned in Oregon (maybe it was because the trail in Oregon was so boring?), but needless to say, I thought my adventure was coming to an end.

 However, once you get to that Oregon/Washington border, you have come so far that abandoning the trail would surely bring sadness to your heart.
 And so the adventure continues.